awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_StartSelector.md

 + NOW \- Start with the latest chunk on the stream\.
 + EARLIEST \- Start with earliest available chunk on the stream\.
 + FRAGMENT\_NUMBER \- Start with the chunk containing the specific fragment\.
 You must also specify the `StartFragmentNumber`\.
-+ PRODUCER\_TIMESTAMP or SERVER\_TIMESTAMP \- Start with the chunk containing a fragment with the specified producer or server time stamp\.
-You specify the time stamp by adding `StartTimestamp`\.
++ PRODUCER\_TIMESTAMP or SERVER\_TIMESTAMP \- Start with the chunk containing a fragment with the specified producer or server timestamp\.
+You specify the timestamp by adding `StartTimestamp`\.
 +  CONTINUATION\_TOKEN \- Read using the specified continuation token\.
 If you choose the NOW, EARLIEST, or CONTINUATION\_TOKEN as the `startSelectorType`, you don't provide any additional information in the `startSelector`\.
 Type: String